Lead Guitar Lick Creativity Lesson - Super Octave Slides

 (It’s almost like you command your listeners to “obey” the ideas in your lead guitar solos… and they do.)

 You don’t have to be an advanced guitar player to use delayed resolution.

 You don’t even need to practice it for more than a few minutes.

-Just watch this video and try it in your next guitar solo:
+Just watch this video and try it in your lead guitar solos:

-Now you know how to put more fire & emotion into your guitar solos.
+Now you know how to put more fire & emotion into your lead guitar solos.

-Want me to help you transform the rest of your guitar playing?
+Want me to help you transform your lead guitar lick creativity?
 I can do that for you in my Breakthrough Guitar Lessons.